griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 Let's experiment with different ways of requesting the current time.
 Try requesting for day, time, date, day of the month, time of year, etc. Notice how the LLM can handle all these different results, with *only one method*.

 ```
-Q: What's the date?
+User: What's the date?
-A: Today's date is December 2, 2023.
+Assistant: Today's date is December 2, 2023.

-Q: What day of the week is it?
+User: What day of the week is it?
-A: Today is Saturday.
+Assistant: Today is Saturday.

-Q: What's the time in New Zealand?
+User: What's the time in New Zealand?
-A: The current time in New Zealand is 07:58 on December 2, 2023.
+Assistant: The current time in New Zealand is 07:58 on December 2, 2023.

-Q: What's the time if Yoda said it?
+User: What's the time if Yoda said it?
-A: The current time in Yoda's speech would be, "58 past 7 it is."
+Assistant: The current time in Yoda's speech would be, "58 past 7 it is."

-Q: What's the current time as Beaker from the Muppets?
+User: What's the current time as Beaker from the Muppets?
-A: As Beaker from the Muppets, the current time would be expressed as, "Meep meep, meep meep meep!"
+Assistant: As Beaker from the Muppets, the current time would be expressed as, "Meep meep, meep meep meep!"
 ```

 ### Parameters